Frank Budd

-Francis Joseph "Frank" Budd (July 20, 1939 – April 29, 2014) was an American football wide receiver in the National Football League for the Philadelphia Eagles and the Washington Redskins.
+Francis Joseph Budd (July 20, 1939 – April 29, 2014) was an American professional football wide receiver in the National Football League (NFL) for the Philadelphia Eagles and the Washington Redskins.
 Budd was an Olympic athlete who competed in the 1960 Summer Olympics in Rome, where he finished fifth in the finals of the 100 meter event and was part of the team that finished first in the 4×100 meter relay before being disqualified on a baton pass.
 He set the world record in the 100-yard dash with a time of 9.2 seconds in 1961, breaking the record that had been set by Mel Patton in 1948.

 Early life

 Budd was born in Long Branch, New Jersey.
 He played high school football at Asbury Park High School in Asbury Park.

 He ran track at Villanova University but never played a down of college football.
 At Villanova he was coached by their legendary track coach James 'Jumbo' Elliott.

 Amazingly.
 Budd achieved his success despite a deformed right calf, the legacy of a childhood disease, possibly polio.